 OUR LIMESTONE

-Yorke Peninsula Limestone is a relatively soft, easily worked fossiliferous limestone belonging to the Port Willunga Formation which was laid down as coastal marine deposits during the Miocene Epoch (15-30 million years ago).
+Yorke Peninsula Limestone is a relatively soft, easily worked fossiliferous limestone belonging to the Port Willunga Formation which was laid down as coastal marine deposits during the Oligocene Miocene Epochs (15-30 million years ago).

-The Limestone has a purity of 90 per cent Calcium Carbonate (calcite) and occurs in consistent horizontal bedding structures largely free of fissures, jointing, clay inclusions and other detrimental content.
-Yorke Peninsula Limestone weighs approximately 1385 kg per cubic metre.
+The Limestone has a purity of approximately 90 per cent Calcium Carbonate (calcite) and occurs in consistent horizontal bedding structures largely free of fissures, jointing, clay inclusions and other detrimental content.
+Yorke Peninsula Limestone weighs approximately 1450 kg per cubic metre.

 The Limestone has an interesting fossiliferous texture containing marine bryozoan fossils and it exhibits subtle variations of off white, soft grey, cream, beige through to light brown colour.